Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show popup/README.md

 ## How it works

-1. Create a `Map` using a URL.
+1. Create and load a `Map` instance from a `PortalItem` of a web map.
 2. Create a `MapView` with the `Map`.
-3. Use the `GeoViewProxy.identifyLayers(_:screenPoint:tolerance:returnPopupsOnly:maximumResultsPerLayer:)` method to identify the top-most features.
+3. Use the `GeoViewProxy.identifyLayers(_:screenPoint:tolerance:returnPopupsOnly:maximumResultsPerLayer:)` method to identify the top-most feature.
-4. Create a `PopupView` with the result's `popups`.
+4. Create a `PopupView` with the result's first popup.

 ## Relevant API